 Now let’s take a look at how to bring these great Shopify product descriptions to life with a step-by-step walkthrough.

-8 steps to write an effective Shopify product description + examples
+How to write an effective Shopify product description

 This phrase gets thrown around a lot.
 But it’s not only about having a buyer persona or purchase scenario, it’s understanding how these people will interact with different stages and features of their buyer journey.

-Before you begin writing, answer these three questions for yourself to get a solid foundation:
+Before you begin writing a product description, answer these three questions for yourself to get a solid foundation:

 How much convincing does my customer need?

 If we’re talking about a product page of the newest iPhone, chances are the people who end up there are already very interested.
 In fact, chances are they have already made the decision to buy it, all they need is to understand whether the phone meets their expectations.

 However, if you’re selling a unique home decor accent or a new invention (let’s say a selfie stick would count as one back in the day), the person likely needs that extra nudge.
 These types of products benefit from longer descriptions that help people envision these products in their lives, describe what will improve or change.

 This tissue box cover would be a good example.
 While some vocabulary choices are a little questionable, they do a great job by seeing that their potential buyer needs to hear about authenticity, uniqueness and get a hint on where to place it: